Lightninghkm/CCured_NesCheck_LLVM10.0/README.md

-# CCured_NesCheck_LLVM6.0
+# CCured_NesCheck_LLVM10
-Upgrade NesCheck pass to LLVM 6.0
+Upgrade NesCheck pass to LLVM 10.0 on Ubuntu 20.04 with Linux kernel version 5.8.0-48-generic